 The Fisher's exact test results showed a significant relationship between dietary compliance with the number of days of hospitalization, p = 0.027 (p < 0.05) (Table 4).
 People with diabetes can be at risk for complications such as retinopathy, neuropathy, and nephropathy [29].
 Complications of diabetes mellitus can affect life expectancy and patient motivation [30].
 Psychological conditions also impact the length of hospitalization so that patients are required to be obedient in undergoing treatment.
 The results of the study state that non-compliance causes the patient's health status to deteriorate so that the risk is higher for hospitalization and can even be at risk of death [31].
 Suppose the patient adheres to the diet given.
 In that case, it can speed up the healing process and shorten the day of hospitalization.
-The results of this study are not in line with other studies, namely there is no significant relationship between dietary compliance and length of stay for T2DM patients treated in the Inpatient Room at Pertamina Hospital Balikpapan in 2012 with p = 0.568 [32].
+Although the results of other studies show that there is no significant relationship between dietary compliance and length of stay for T2DM patients treated in the Inpatient Room at Pertamina Hospital Balikpapan in 2012 with p = 0.568 > an alphavalue of 0.05 and an odds value.
+Ratio (OR) of 1688 [32].
 The success of dietary management requires that the health professionals should have an orientation about the cultural beliefs, thoughts, family, and communal networks of the patients.
 As diabetes is a disease which continues for the lifetime, proper therapy methods with special emphasis on diet should be given by the healthcare providers in a way to control the disease, reduce the symptoms, and prevent the appearance of the complications [33].